RitaAkor/Enterprise-GitLab-CI-CD/README.md

 * Perform dependency check using Aqua Trivy
 * Perform SonarQube for quality check and code coverage
 * Build the application to create an artifact with MAVEN
-* Build the Docker image of the application using Docker
+* Build the Docker image of the application using Docker and push
 * Scan the Docker image using Aqua Trivy for any vulnerability
 * Use YAML manifest files to deploy the application to a Kubernetes cluster